 Continuity

 Our brains tend to see continuous and smooth lines as a single object.
-For instance, a curved line can be perceived as part of a circle even if it’s not completely closed.
+In that sense, when elements of fixed characteristics like same colour or weight are used continuously, the brain automatically assumes the elements are continuous.
 For example, the continuity of lines form the letters in the IBM logo.

 Closure